cunytv/UncoveringCUNYTV/README.md

 <hr>

-:zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :vhs: :vhs: :vhs: :vhs: :vhs: :vhs: :vhs: :vhs: :vhs: :vhs: :vhs: :vhs: :vhs: :vhs: :vhs:
+:zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap: :zap:

- <p>As of 07/06/2022: 789 assets digitized (867 tapes); 594 assets uploaded </p>
+ <p>As of 10/14/2022: 891 tapes digitized; 646 assets captioned and uploaded </p>

 ## <a name="about"> Project Overview </a>

 "Uncovering CUNY's Audiovisual Heritage" aims to digitize, preserve, caption, and make accessible nearly 1300 public television programs found in archival collections across the CUNY network.
+The project began in September of 2020 and finished in November of 2022.

 Funding for project was awarded by the _Digitizing Hidden Special Collections and Archives: Enabling New Scholarship through Increasing Access to Unique Materials_, a national grant competition administered by the Council on Library and Information Resources (CLIR).
 The initial proposal can be accessed as an [appendix](#app).